caryll/otfcc/README.md

  --dummy-DSIG              : Include an empty DSIG table in the font.
 For
                              some Microsoft applications, a DSIG is required to enable OpenType features.
+ --ship                    : Equalivent to the combination of these options:
+                              *  --ignore-glyph-order
+                              *  --short-post
+                              *  --dummy-dsig
 ```

 ## Building